klamike/btt-toggl/README.md

 To cut down on network requests and CPU load, `btt-toggl` implements a JSON file cache which is updated when an action command is run, and when the **general** status, i.e. `btt-toggl.py status` without specifying workspace/project/tag, is run.
 This is to prevent a bunch of project/tag-specific status buttons from all sending requests to Toggl at once.
 Thus, workspace/project/tag-specific status, e.g. `btt-toggl.py status -w <workspace_id> -p <project_id>` does not send a request to Toggl - it reads from the cache.

 In my configuration, I have a general status icon with an Open Button Group action, which brings up project-specific buttons.
 The general status icon runs `btt-toggl.py status` every 5 seconds.
 The project-specific buttons run `btt-toggl.py status -w <workspace_id> -p <project_id>` every 5 seconds.
 Each project-specific button also toggles its respective project on click, via `btt-toggl.py toggle -w <workspace_id> -p <project_id>`.
+I also have some tag buttons which run `btt-toggl.py status -t <tag>` every 5 seconds and on click run `btt-toggl.py toggle_tag -t <tag>`.

 ### Status icons